Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 In this article, you will learn:

-What a cylinder actually is — understood as a physical shape before applying formulas
+- What a cylinder actually is before formulas appear

-Why do surface area and volume answer two completely different questions about the same object
+- Why surface area and volume answer completely different questions about the same shape

-What CSA, TSA, and volume mean — and when each formula is used
+- What CSA, TSA, and volume mean and when each formula should be used

-What CBSE Class 9 and 10 expect in mensuration problems — and the common confusion that costs students marks
+- What CBSE Class 9 and 10 expect in mensuration problems and the mistakes that usually cost marks

 A Simple Observation from a Lassi Glass